 5.4.4 Scheduling Request

 The Scheduling Request (SR) is used for requesting UL-SCH resources for new transmission.
 The MAC entity may be configured with one or more SR configurations.
 Each SR configuration corresponds to one or more logical channels.
-Each logical channel may be mapped to one SR configuration, which is configured by RRC.
-Which SR configuration is used depends on the logical channel that triggers the SR.
+Each logical channel may be mapped to at most one SR configuration, which is configured by RRC.
+Which SR configuration is used depends on the logical channel that triggers the SR. Each SR configuration corresponds to one scheduling request procedure.

-Editor's note: Editor thinks SR configuration can be mapped to multiple logical channels (i.e. 'one or more' above), but RAN2 needs to confirm.

-Editor's note: Above 'one' can be replaced with 'more' if RAN2 agrees to allow multiple configurations.

-RRC configures the following parameters for the scheduling request procedure:
+RRC configures the following parameters for each scheduling request procedure:

 - sr-ProhibitTimer;